—– “how it all fits together” —–

 Early in the 1980’s there was a lot of enthusiasm about the emerging science of “Chaos Theory”.
 Chaos appeared to be answering questions no one had ever previously thought to ask.

 Many thought that Chaos Theory might be “The Next Big Thing”; if Relativity Theory and Quantum Theory were the sciences of the 20th century, then Chaos Theory and its cousin Complexity Theory were to be the sciences of the 21st century.

 Some thirty years on however, and this enthusiasm has waned somewhat; and while Chaos may have provided some interesting insights into many different and diverse scientific disciplines, it most definitely has failed to live up to, or even come close to, its initial high expectations!

-- Coarse Damping: A tendency to resist the gravitational pull of a finely-tuned, highly symmetric, but fundamentally bland and featureless equilibrium.
+Coarse damping occurs with the “clustering of granular structures”; and consequently, coarse damping has a tendency to resist the natural mathematical pull of a finely-tuned, highly symmetric, but fundamentally bland and featureless equilibrium.

-Albert once said “If you can’t explain it simply, you don’t understanding it well enough”.
-Chaos and Complexity are undeniably complicated but I believe I understand both well enough to write:
+Albert Einstein once said “If you can’t explain it simply, you don’t understanding it well enough”.
+Chaos and Complexity and Coarse Mathematics are undeniably complicated but I believe I understand them all well enough to write: